How to care for lemongrass

 Lemongrass stalks with roots

 Keep the roots moist.
-Within a few weeks it will begin to shoot.
+Within a few weeks the plant will begin to shoot.
 Don't fuss about the weeds; that is sweet basil in the background by the way with its purple flowers that the bees adore.

 Growing lemongrass